nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 $ bash Miniconda-latest-MacOSX-x86_64.sh
 {% endhighlight %}

-Follow the installation process and make sure to add the instalation to your PATH.
+Follow the installation process and make sure to add the installation to your PATH.

 {% highlight bash %}
 $ export PATH="/Users/[username]/miniconda/bin:$PATH" # add this to .bashrc
 {% endhighlight %}

-In addition I reccoment installting argcomplete for conda command tab completiong.
+In addition I recommend installting argcomplete for conda command tab completion.
 This process is very simple:

 {% highlight bash %}
 $ conda install argcomplete